-The talking points are meant to briefly address some key points raised by the media and laymen responses per SRBR Public Outreach Committee (POC).
+The talking points are meant to briefly address some key points raised by the media and laymen responses per Public Outreach Committee (POC) of the Society for Research on Biological Rhythms (SRBR).
 This is by no means the full scope of references, but we do have the key references, as well as the SRBR Position Paper on DST enclosed in this press kit to support our responses to the media.
 Please feel free to reach out to a SRBR POC at srbroutreach@gmail.com in case you have any suggestions or comments.